 If you don’t know about GApps, it’s an unofficial Google apps and framework package after installing a third-party ROM.
-Most of the custom firmware doesn’t have an inbuilt Gapps except for the Pixel Experience ROM.
+Most of the custom firmware doesn’t have inbuilt Gapps except for the Pixel Experience ROM.
 So, the CyanogenMod OS users also need to install CM13 Gapps to enjoy Google Apps and Services.

 About CyanogenMod 13

 Though the CyanogenMod OS support has been discontinued and the LineageOS development has started around 2017.
-CyanogenMod 13 is based on Android 6.0 Marshmallow and can be installed on any Android 6.0 Marshmallow running devices by following the guide below.
-As the CyanogenMod development is discontinued, you will get any official software support from the developers.
+CyanogenMod 13 is based on Android 6.0 Marshmallow and can be installed on any Android 6.0 Marshmallow running device by following the guide below.
+As the CyanogenMod development is discontinued, you will get official software support from the developers.

 Although, it’s quite stable and offers good system performance as compared to other custom ROMs.
 Installing the firmware will require unlocking the bootloader on your device.
 We assume that you’ve already installed the CM13 firmware using the TWRP custom recovery on your device.
 Now, before heading over to the Gapps installation, let’s check out some other details as well.